tellor-io/py-relayer/README.md

 cp .env.example .env
 ```

-The "email" section of the .env file is optional.
-If you want to receive emails when layer is down, input your gmail username and password.
-We recommend using an [app password](https://support.google.com/accounts/answer/185833?hl=en) for your gmail account.

-Other than the email section, all .env variables can alternatively be set through the CLI.
+All .env variables can alternatively be set through the CLI.
 We recommend setting your ethereum private key in the .env file for security reasons.
 For convenience, you should set any parameters which tend to remain constant across runs in the .env file.
 CLI arguments will override .env variables.

 ### Additional Requirements for Ubuntu